FOR THE PUMPKIN PUREE

 - Preheat the oven to 180C (160C fan, gas mark 4).
 Line the pastry case with parchment paper and fill with baking beans.
 Bake for 10 minutes, then remove the beans and the paper and bake for 5 more minutes.
 Allow to cool.

 - To make the filling, in a large bowl mix the beaten eggs and pumpkin purée.
 Stir in the double cream.
-In a separate small bowl, combine the sugars and spices, then add them to the butternut squash mixture and stir well until smooth.
+In a separate small bowl, combine the sugars and spices, then add them to the pumpkin mixture and stir well until smooth.

 - Now roll out the remaining smaller part of the pastry to about 0.3-0.5cmthick and cut out the Halloween shapes for the decorative edges if desired.